-27. Plaintiff Janet Duke resides in Cincinnati, Ohio and is a participant in the Plan.
-She worked for Luxottica for approximately 21 years, leaving only because her job as the regional manager was eliminated.
-When Duke began taking benefits, she elected the 100% joint and survivor annuity offered by the Plan.
-Her benefits were calculated based on the assumptions that applied before the April 1, 2021 amendment took effect.
-Had Duke's benefits been determined using reasonable actuarial assumptions (such as those set forth in 26 U.S.C. § 417(e), discussed below), her joint and survivor annuity would be larger.
-As a result, she suffered harm from Defendants' application of the Plan's outdated and unreasonable actuarial assumptions to her pension.
+22. Plaintiff Gregg Berkeley resides in Portland, Oregon and is a participant in the Intel Plan.
+He worked for Intel Corporation for over 33 years, where he served in various positions within the corporation.
+When Mr. Berkeley retired from Intel, he elected the 100% joint and survivor annuity offered by the Plan as a "Qualified" joint and survivor annuity by default.
+His benefits were calculated based on the outdated assumptions about his longevity.
+Had Mr. Berkeley's benefits been determined using reasonable actuarial assumptions (such as those set forth in 26 U.S.C. § 417(e), discussed below), his monthly pension payment would be larger.
+As a result, he suffered harm from Defendants' use of the Plan's outdated and unreasonable actuarial assumptions to determine his monthly joint and survivor annuity payment.